 Post spawn has always been considered a tough time of year to fish for bass.
 The common perception has been that fish are in a funk, sulking and refusing to eat much of anything as they recuperate from the rigors of spawning.
 Persistent anglers can catch a few, but they need to cover lots of water and set their expectations for only a few bites spread throughout the day.

-Topwaters can be fished fast, so it’s easy to quickly cover water.
-And they fish well around the cover that bass are using and mimick the forage that they are eating, not only during post spawn, but straight through early summer.
+Topwaters can be fished quickly, so it’s easy to cover water quickly.
+And they fish well around the cover bass are using and mimicking the forage they are eating, not only during post-spawn post-spawn straight through early summer.

 How long this topwater window remains open depends on water conditions.
 Falling levels and rising temperatures often mark the end of these shallow bites.
 But before that happens, here are five prime topwater patterns to try.